Nanoissuperior/Nano_Vanity_Setup/README.md

-Select a server - I normally select 1gpu at reasonable price/hr nano-vanity can only use 1gpu per address
+Select a server - I normally select 1gpu at reasonable price/hr

+nano-vanity can only use 1gpu per address (can do multiple generate at same time but not all work together)

 run setup.sh
 respond when prompted (all defaults)